Iskole: Plot

 Things run smooth, until they discover that the MP who is in charge of the local district wants to close the village school and move the students into another school.
 By this, he scares the principal into believing that his pension will be lower when he retires due to the low number of students attending the school.
-So, Vihara and Aloka teacher form an alliance with a male teacher called Ranthilaka Sir, who is a teacher that was raised in the village and went to the school since he was a child.
+So, Vihara and Aloka teacher form an alliance with a male teacher called Ranthilaka Sir, who is a teacher that was raised in the village and went to the school as a child.
 With this alliance, they seek help from the local education director who is in charge of education department in that area, to promote the message to parents and others that the school shouldn’t close.

-Meanwhile, in the midst of everything else Vihara gets to know more about Randika, the man who she had met previously in the close accident.
+Meanwhile, in the midst of everything else, Vihara gets to know more about Randika, the man who she had met previously in the close accident.
 She also gets to know that he is the grandson of Emelyne Hamine.
 Randika is also praised by everyone for his service to the village since he does a business and helps anyone who’s in need.
-He has a best friend named Chula, who underwent trouble finding a job and ended up wondering around the village, until Randika offered him a job of being a driver to drive his small truck and be his assistant.
+He has a best friend named Chula, who underwent trouble finding a job and ended up wandering around the village, until Randika offered him a job of being a driver to drive his small truck and be his assistant.

-From there the story goes into outline how Vihara struggles to save the school and receives help from Randika and his friends to build an alumni association.
+From there the story goes in to outline how Vihara struggles to save the school and receives help from Randika and his friends to build an alumni association.
 It also examines how she is going deal with her parents' insistence that she marry Roshan.
 Randika falls in love with Vihara but does not accept that he is in love since he had previously had a girlfriend and they broke up.
 Also how Vihara adores Thameera and Yahapath as her children since their mother is not present in the country and how they are mistreated by their grandmother and auntie.